 How to handle Japanese names in url?

-by elmo.conroy , in category: SEO , a year ago
+by elmo.conroy , in category: SEO , 2 years ago

 How to handle Japanese names in url?